barrtek02/IoT-project/README.md

 # IoT-project
-Internet of Things project created to pass the course.
+Internet of Things :signal_strength: project created to pass the course :computer:.